 Other receivables are non-interest-bearing accounts which pertain to receivables owed by employees other than those covered in due from officers and employees account, such as payroll adjustments, cash advances and SSS loans, which are due within one year.
-Interest income from loans and receivables amounted to ₱36.04 million and ₱39.97 million 2021 and 2020, respectively (see Note 19).
-As of December 31, 2021 and 2020, interest receivable from loans and receivable amounted to ₱12.66 million and ₱13.96 million, respectively (see Note 10).
+Interest income from loans and receivables amounted to ₱38.06 million and ₱36.04 million for the period ended December 27, 2022 and year ended December 31, 2021, respectively (see Note 19).
+As of December 27, 2022 and December 31, 2021, interest receivable from loans and receivable amounted to ₱13.44 million and ₱12.66 million, respectively (see Note 10).